-Before Frank Herbert unleashed the first entry in his magnificent Dune series—a saga many now call sci-fi’s answer to The Lord of the Rings—almost nobody thought it had a prayer.
+Before Frank Herbert unleashed the first entry in his magnificent Dune series—a saga many now call sci-fi’s answer to The Lord of the Rings—almost nobody thought it had a prayer as a single book.

-Publishers rejected the novel 23 times and even his own agents had their doubts.
+Publishers rejected the massive 215,000-word novel 23 times, and even Herbert's own agents had their doubts.
 Yet, if anything, Dune’s humble beginnings bolster its appeal.
 To date, that first book alone has sold upwards of 20 million copies and been printed in over a dozen languages.
 Here’s some amazing stuff you may not know about this truly epic franchise.

-1. Herbert was Inspired by the “Moving Sands” of Oregon.
+1. Frank Herbert was inspired by the “Moving Sands” of Oregon.

 It all started with a scrapped magazine article.
 By the 1950s, coastal Oregon had gotten fed up with a serious ecological menace: sand dunes.
 As Herbert noted in a 1957 letter: